karhuhelsinki/objectquery/README.md

 The main goal of this project is to create a library that is both fast and versatile.
 The API methods are benchmarked extensively and are proven to be reasonably fast without being overly complicated or incompatible.

+If you're actually planning on replacing a noSQL database with a pure JavaScript implementation, you're better off with [TaffyDB](http://www.taffydb.com/).
+It's a lot more robust solution and has tons of fancy features.

 ## Usage